Background pattern

 1. What is Gabapentina Aurovitas and what is it used for

-Gabapentina Aurovitas belongs to a group of medications used to treat epilepsy and peripheral neuropathic pain (long-lasting pain caused by nerve damage).
+Gabapentina Aurovitas belongs to a group of medicines used to treat epilepsy and peripheral neuropathic pain (long-lasting pain caused by damage to the nerves).

-The active ingredient of Gabapentina Aurovitas is gabapentin.
+The active substance of Gabapentina Aurovitas is gabapentin.

 Gabapentin is used to treat:

 • Peripheral neuropathic pain (chronic pain caused by nerve damage).
-There are various diseases that can cause peripheral neuropathic pain (mainly in legs and/or arms), such as diabetes or herpes.
-The pain sensation could be described as heat, burning, pulsating pain, stabbing pain, acute pain, spasms, continuous pain, tingling, numbness, and pins and needles, etc.
+There are various diseases that can cause peripheral neuropathic pain (mainly in the legs and/or arms), such as diabetes or herpes.
+The sensation of pain can be described as heat, burning, throbbing, shooting, stabbing, sharp, spasms, continuous, tingling, numbness, and a feeling of pins and needles, etc.

-2. What you need to know before starting to take Gabapentina Aurovitas
+2. What you need to know before you take Gabapentina Aurovitas

 Do not take Gabapentina Aurovitas: